aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * module - Mandatory name of module to retrieve files from.

+### List module folders

+Lists all folders for the specified module.
+Returns a list of strings being folder names found inside the specified module's folder.

+___
+FUNCTION_INVOCATION[/misc/workflows/workflows/files/list-folders.hl]:
+{
+  "module": "[STRING_VALUE]"
+}
+___

+Arguments:

+* module - Mandatory name of module to retrieve folders from.

 ### Creates or modifies a file

 Creates a new file or modifies the content of an existing file for the specified [module] with the specified [name] and the specified [content].